 In April 2018, FMEP launched a comprehensive tracking tool to document ongoing annexation policies being advanced and/or implemented in real time by the legislative, executive, and judicial branches of the Israeli government.
 These tables provide a resource for those seeking to understand what annexation looks like in practice, i.e. not one moment when is annexation formerly announced, but a growing series of small measures that add up to the total and irreversible annexation of land in the West Bank.
 To receive weekly updates on settlement and annexation activity, subscribe to receive FMEP’s weekly Settlement Report (archives here), which provides a weekly, long-form, analysis of annexation policies and news.

 The three distinct strands of annexation policies documented by FMEP in the linked tables are:

-- The retroactive legalization of settlement construction and outposts built on privately owned Palestinian land;
+- The retroactive legalization of settlement construction and outposts built.
+This table includes the follow sub-themes:

 Questions/comments/suggestions about these tables should be directed to Kristin McCarthy (firstname.lastname@example.org).